Yandex Cloud

 • Installation type: Yandex Managed Service for PostgreSQL cluster

-• Managed Service for PostgreSQL cluster: <PostgreSQL>_target_cluster_name from the drop-down list
+• Managed Service for PostgreSQL cluster: <PostgreSQL_target_cluster_name> from the drop-down list.

-• Database: db1
+• Database: db1.

-• User: pg-user
+• User: pg-user.

-• Password: <user_password>
+• Password: <user_password>.

-2. Create a transfer of the Snapshot type that will use the new endpoints.
+2. Create a Snapshot-type transfer configured to use the new endpoints.

 While real-time replication is not supported for this endpoint pair, you can configure regular copying while creating the transfer.
 To do this, in the Snapshot field under Transfer parameters, select Regular and specify the copy interval.
 The transfer will automatically activate after the specified interval.